rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 When using asymmetric cryptography the important secret (the private key) never leaves the user's computer.
 With a credential provider, the secret material can even stay on a hardware token.
 Furthermore, an asymmetric token can only be used for the intended action, and only for a short time window.
 The opportunity for replay is smaller, and can be tightened by the registry to meet its threat model.
-After the time window has expired, the data sent over the network can be made public, without risking the private material.
+After the asymmetric token has expired, the data sent over the network can be made public, without risking the private material.
 A registry can keep or publish an audit log of asymmetric tokens without risk of them being reused, in case a security auditor would like to look for abnormal or unusual behavior.

 Different registries will have different users in mind and have different use cases.
 Therefore, they will need to have different behaviors.
 So, there are many decisions a registry has to make that this RFC has no opinion on.
 Some examples: